SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/README.md

 Comparing different numerical iteration techniques by tracing out gravitational dynamics of objects.
 Coded entirely in R.

+See [THEORY.md](THEORY.md) for complete descriptions of each iteration technique.

 ## Overview

-**Iteration techniques include**:
+**Iteration Techniques Include**:
 - Euler method
 - Midpoint method
 - Heun's method
 - Runge-Kutta method

-Given an initial set of parameters, these iteration methods can be used to calculate the next coordinates after a short time step.
+Given an initial set of parameters, these iteration methods can be used to approximate the next coordinates after a short time step.
-Repeating this thousands of times, while tracing the coordinates, maps the trajectories/orbits of the projectiles/celestials.
+Repeating this thousands of times, while tracing the coordinates, we illustrate the trajectories/orbits of the projectiles/celestials.
 When plotting orbits for every method, eventually the bodies spiral outwards - hence the plots (and ratio of initial to final energies) directly compare the different iteration techniques.

+An example for a projectile being fired on Earth's surface is given - with anaysis on the accuracies of different iteration methods.
+More examples include the Sun and Earth's orbital plot, and similarly a Earth and Moon system plot.

 We adapt the two-body system by introducing a third celestial, to illustrate the chaos of the three-body-problem for masses of similar sizes.

 ## Example Usage

 ## Project Structure